 Praise for specialist eating disorders training programme

-The health inspectors praised the fact that the hospital’s eating disorder services had developed a bespoke specialist eating disorders training programme which had been accredited by Brighton University, and the service held a consultant “phone in” session each week where family members and carers could speak with the consultant about any issues relating to treatment.
+The health inspectors praised the fact that the hospital’s eating disorder service had developed a bespoke specialist eating disorders training programme which had been accredited by Brighton University, and the service held a consultant 'phone in' session each week where family members and carers could speak with the consultant about any issues relating to treatment.

 In its report on the hospital as a whole, the CQC rated it ‘good’ across all five separate categories - safe, effective, caring, responsive and well-led – and therefore ‘good’ overall.